gioblu/PJON/strategies/SoftwareBitBang/README.md

 When including and using `SoftwareBitBang`, as data link layer of a PJON bus, you have the complete access to the microntroller ready to be used, as usual, untouched.
 This happens because `SoftwareBitBang` is completely software emulated strategy with a non blocking implementation, transforming a painful walk in a nice flight.

 Single wire simplicity let you to experiment quickly and with creativity.
 The first suggested test, at the tester's risk, is to let two arduino boards communicate [through a living body](https://www.youtube.com/watch?v=caMit7nzJsM) touching with the left hand the digital port of the first board (5v 40ma, harmless) and with the right the port of the other one.
-It is stunning to see highly accurate digital communication running inside a living biological body.
+It is stunning to see highly accurate digital communication running through a living biological body.
 This opens the mind to possible creative solutions.

 #### How to use SoftwareBitBang
 Pass the `SoftwareBitBang` type as PJON template parameter to instantiate a PJON object ready to communicate in this Strategy.
 All the other necessary information is present in the general [Documentation](/documentation).